Countdown Numbers Game Solver

 Human-Friendly Solution Presentation

-Merging as above can also be done for sequences containing just multiplication and division.
+Merging as above can also be done for sequences of connected multiply and divide operations.
 This is much less commonly done by contestants so by default this particular merge is not done.
-This is a difference.
-When a sequence of multiplications and/or divisions arises, whether they get merged or not, there is a question needing further study about whether there is any common pattern to the order in which contestants typically explain the sequence.
+This is a difference from key generation.
+When a sequence of connected multiply and divide operations arises, merged or not, there is a question needing further study about whether there is any common pattern to the order in which contestants commonly explain the sequence.

 After the search is complete, distinct solutions are scored for complexity according to a heuristic user score.
 Solutions with the lowest complexity are printed first.
 Contestants often find one of the simpler solutions.
 There is also an observable tendency to favour particular forms in the final sub-calculation.
 Some elements of this are taken into account but this needs further study.